 “Yikes,” Natasha said succinctly when she looked Steve critically up and down.
 “You’re a mess.”

-“A hot mess, though,” Steve countered.
+“Not dead, though,” Steve countered.
 He took the thermos of soup from her hands with a small, lopsided smile.
 “Sam make this himself?”

 “He’s been worried about you.”
 Natasha closed the door behind her, saving Steve the trouble, and steered him backward toward the sofa again.
 “And he’s not the only one.”